 by Check Him Out)

-In addition to being named AQHA Champion Breeder a record 13 times, he has also been named AQHA Champion Owner a record six times.
-Allred finished as the nation's leading breeder in money earned with $3,448,478 in 2015 and has been the nation's leading breeder in wins every single year for over 25 years.
-Allred is in a tight battle for that title this year, as he’s one win behind Bobby Cox 127-126 as of this writing.
-He is the sport's all-time leading breeder by earnings with around $54 million.
-In addition to He Looks Hot, his top runners in recent years include multiple Grade 1 winner and two-time AQHA champion Quirky, multiple Grade 1 winner Check My Thoughts, stakes winners Once Over, Governor’s Cup Futurity Discontent, and stakes winners Nymph, Bemused and distance star Bound To Bet.
+In addition to He Looks Hot and the two juveniles in Sunday’s Los Alamitos Two Million, his top runners in recent years include multiple Grade 1 winner and two-time AQHA champion Quirky, multiple Grade 1 winner Check My Thoughts, stakes winners Once Over, Governor’s Cup Futurity Discontent, and stakes winners Nymph, Bemused and distance star Bound To Bet.
 Allred enjoyed his richest victory ever thanks to He Looks Hot’s Los Alamitos Two Million win in 2014.
 Allred won the 1998 Los Alamitos Million Futurity with Kingman Kid.
 The owner also won the Champion of Champions in 1973 with the great mare Charger Bar.

 Allred’s racing operation has been a model of stability with Willoughby and Jimmy Glenn, Jr. campaigning most of his Quarter Horses in the past several years. runner.
 "Scott is a great person and top horseman,” Allred said of Scott Willoughby.
 “David Martin is the ranch manager at Rolling A Ranch and has worked there since he was 15.
 He's now been there some 35 years now.
 John Creager has been there a long time as well, ever since he retired from riding at Los Alamitos.
 It's a very stable team of people and (He Looks Hot) is a credit to their work.
 I've had these old female families of Quarter Horses for years.
 I learned so much when I was younger from Spencer Childers.
 He taught me a lot about the female lines in the sport and their importance in breeding.
 I've patterned my breeding program after Spencer's program based on those ideas.
 He Looks Hot, for example, comes from the incredible family Oh La Proud, who is a mare that produced three AQHA champions"